 In the benchmark models V1-V4 the various codes were required to also solve the energy balance equations in order to derive the temperature structure of the model clouds.
 This of course introduces an additional source of variation between the codes.
 The chemical rate equations strongly depend on the local temperature, hence we expect a strong correlation between temperature differences and different chemical profiles of the model codes.
 As a consequence of a differing density profile of e.g. CO and H2 we also expect different shielding signatures.
 We will restrict ourselves to just a few exemplary non-isothermal results because a full analysis of the important non-isothermal models goes beyond the scope of this paper.
 To demonstrate the influence of a strong FUV irradiation we show results for the benchmark model V2 with $n = 10^3$ cm-3, and $\chi = 10^5$ in Figs. 12-16.
 The detailed treatment of the various heating and cooling processes differs significantly from code to code.
 The only initial benchmark requirements was to treat the photoelectric (PE) heating according to Bakes & Tielens (1994).
 On one hand, this turned out to be not strict enough to achieve a sufficient agreement for the gas temperatures, on the other hand it was already too strict to be easily implemented for some codes, like Cloudy, which calculates the PE heating self-consistently from a given dust composition.
 This demonstrates that there are limits to the degree of standardization.
+The calculation of the dust temperature was not standardized and varies from code to code.
 Since Lee96mod only accounts for constant temperatures, their model is not shown in the following plots.
 We only plot the final, post-benchmark status.